hmakholm/mapwarper/README.md

 directory; then the `mapwarper` script will launch the program in a JVM appropriately.

+With a 4K display you need to add a `-Dsun.java2d.uiScale=2` argument to the `java` command line, at least on Linux.
+(I haven't found a robust way to autodeted the need for this yet).

 To get started, navigate to a `*.vect` file in the `cases/` subdirectory, single click on it to load, and then press `W` followed by `U` to switch to warped view and locate the tracks.